andreasmhallberg/readingnotes/Owens, 1990. Early Arabic Grammatical Theory.md

   - *aʿjabtu min ḍarbi  (fī) l-yawmi zaydan*
   - *yadu (li-) zaydin*

-- List of different on particulars reveals heterogeneity in 8th century in forms of explanation and terminology
+- List of differences on particulars reveals heterogeneity in 8th century in forms of explanation and terminology
   - Becomes standardized in 9th century.

 @ALT